pvdz/preval/tests/cases/if_flipping/unary_multi_write_sibling_weaved.md

 const a = $(1);
 const b = $(2);
 let y = !a;
-if (y) { // This should become x, with the branches flipped
+if (y) { // This should become a, with the branches flipped
   $('if1');
 } else {
   y = !b;